 2. What does “aiding and abetting” mean?

-“Aiding and abetting” in this context means helping someone commit forcible rape.
+“Aiding and abetting” in this context means helping someone commit rape.
 Aiding and abetting occurs when a defendant:

 - knows the perpetrator plans to commit the crime,

 - intends to help carry out the crime, and

 - actually assists, facilitates or encourages the commission of the crime, whether through words or actions.2

 - The presence of the defendant at the scene of the crime,

 - Whether the defendant is a companion of the person who directly committed the crime, and